AdrianApan/personal-site/_posts/types-vs-interfaces.md

 Furthermore, a few more differences that you should be aware:

 - Type aliases may not participate in declaration merging, but interfaces can.
-- Interfaces may only be used to declare the shapes of object, not re-name primitives.
+- Interfaces may only be used to declare the shapes of object, not rename primitives.
 - Interface names will always appear in their original form in error messages, but only when they are used by name.

 To wrap it up, I would recommend using interfaces for most of the part in your code unless you need to use certain features from type.